cap-js/cap-getting-started-tutorial/exercises/06_node_adding_fiori_elements.md

 11. Browse the generated application

 Once the application generation wizard is completed the `app` folder contains a new folder with the generated application.
 Start the `cds watch` command in case it's not running anymore and open the index page in your browser.
+To do so, you have 2 options:

+ * From the log output of the running applicatoin you can click the http://localhost:4004 link.
+Don't enter it manually to the browser but only click the link from the log.
+It will redirect you to the right "cloud localhost". :)
-To do so, open the Command Palette (`Setting` -> Command Palette`` and choose `Ports: Preview`.
+ * Alternatively, open the Command Palette (`Setting` -> Command Palette`` and choose `Ports: Preview`.
 There, select the entry with port 4004 (the CAP node.js default port).
 Now, the index page of your CAP application is displayed and has an entry for the just generated UI.
 Navigate the link and browse the new application.

 In the application you can click the "go" button on the right hand side and load all incidents from the database.
 By clicking an incident from the list you can open the details view.
 Use the browser's `back` button to navigate back to the list.